-- RocketCDN – RocketCDN is a CDN offered from WP Rocket and you’ll see it mentioned throughout their plugin in several places.
-RocketCDN is the easiest CDN to set up through WP Rocket, but for $7.99/month, I personally think using BunnyCDN or free Cloudflare is a much better choice with better performance for less money.
+Should I use RocketCDN with WP Rocket?
+RocketCDN is a CDN offered from WP Rocket and you’ll see it mentioned throughout their plugin in several places.
+RocketCDN can be turned on very easily directly within WP Rocket and you can certainly give it a try if you would like.
+However, for $7.99/month, I personally believe using BunnyCDN or free Cloudflare is a much better choice which will give you better performance for less money.
 RocketCDN is powered by StackPath.

 - Go to the “Pull Zones” tab and click the “Add Pull Zone” button.

 - Enter the “Name” of your Pull Zone where your files will be accessible.
 This will be your website.
 For example, “startblogging101“.